sureshtechi/My-Files/README.md

 To import the sql tables,open your mysql Workbench, Go to "Server" - Select "Data Import" and choose the "timetable database.sql" file

-Now Run the "test.js" file in your terminal and explore the Smart Time-Table
+Now Run the "test.js" file in your terminal,
+Open the "login.html" in your browser to explore the Smart Time-Table